Volt Europa: Election of new board and first pan-European digital assembly

 From 12 to 13 October 2019, Volt Europa hosted its general assembly in Sofia to elect the new board of Volt Europa.
 While Volt up to that point had been an ASBL non-profit with only few registered members, based in Luxembourg, it was transformed into an international non-profit organization (AISBL) according to Belgian law.
 In the AISBL structure all members of the Volt movement, as well as the national subsidiaries could become voting members.
 The statutes of Volt Europa lay out a general assembly, open to all members, which decides on important issues, and elects a gender-balanced board of nine directors.

 Volt's Spring 2020 general assembly was scheduled to take place in Lisbon, but due to the COVID-19 pandemic, the party held a digital general assembly, which included a decision on its programme until 2024.

 From 16 to 17 October 2021, Volt Europa hosted its General Assembly in Lisbon, Portugal, the first physical General Assembly since 2019.
-During the 2021 General Assembly, Reinier van Lanschot who has been co-president since the General Assembly in Sofia 2019 was reelected.
+During the 2021 General Assembly, Reinier van Lanschot who had been co-president since the General Assembly in Sofia 2019, was reelected.
 Francesca Romana D'Antuono from Italy was elected as co-president.
 Johannes Heinrich from Switzerland was elected as treasurer.
 The six non-executive board members elected were: Ines Consonni, Anouk Ooms, Lucia Nass, Thor Larholm, Charles Evain and Lucas Amorelli Ribeiro Kornexl.